DLAKE-IO/helm-charts/charts/pingvin-share/README.md

 This chart bootstraps a [pingvin-share](https://github.com/stonith404/pingvin-share) Deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+> :warning: Currently, this serves as a proof of concept since the application's architecture restricts it from having more than one replica.

 ## Installing the Chart

 To install the chart with the release name `pingvin-share`: